robotsorcerer/torobo/README.md

     `roslaunch  torobo_ik torobo.launch bringup:=true`

-    In addition, one can turn off the stdout printouts by appending the arg `disp:=true` to the `torobo.launch` file.
+    In addition, one can turn off the stdout printouts by appending the arg `disp:=true` to the `torobo.launch` file e.g.,

+    `roslaunch  torobo_ik torobo.launch bringup:=true disp:=false

 + Launch the Lyapunov Learner Executor

   In a separate terminal, launch the robot executor.

     `cd /path_to_root_folder/lyapunovlearner/scripts`
     `python main.py`